Pokeglitch/poketre2/abstract-rgbds/README.md

 Each `Type` has their own specific properties and methods.
 For the time being, please consult the source code or examples to identify them.

-**Note:** The `Type` Interface is only "open" temporarily while it assigns attributes to the Instance, and then "closes" automatically.
+**Note:** The `Type` Interface is only "open" temporarily while it assigns members to the Instance, and then "closes" automatically.
 There is no need to call `end` to close it.

 ## Struct
-`Stuct` created an object whose attributes are assigned programatically, making each Instance of a particular `Struct` Interface unique.
+`Stuct` creates an object whose members are assigned programatically, making each Instance of a particular `Struct` Interface unique.
 The current predefined Interfaces are:

   * `ByteStruct`